 1. Got the Money!

 You’ve been saving for a while now, and you have enough stashed away to support yourself for at least three months without working.
 You won’t need a huge amount of money as hostels are cheap, as are food and beers, plus there are plenty of opportunities to make your budget stretch further.
-Check out this list of ways you can work on the road.
+Check out this

 2. You’ve fantasizing about an adventurous man/woman